CatenaTools/catena-public-docs/features/inline-encryption/index.md

 {% admonition type="info" %}
 When working with independent deployments or environments it may be beneficial to use a separate master key file for each deployment.
-This can help protect each deployment's master key file but it will also prohibit the free movement of configuration files from one deployment to the other.
+This can help protect each deployment's master key file, but it will also prohibit the free movement of configuration files from one deployment to the other.
 {% /admonition %}

+### Partial string encryption

+Databases like PostgreSQL, Redis, Valkey, etc often have connection strings that contain a password field.
+Inline encryption can be used on the entire connection string, however, this renders the configuration less readable.

+Instead, Catena contains specific support for decrypting just the password field of connections strings for the databases it supports.

+For Redis and Valkey, any database which is written to use `ConnectionStringAsRedisConnectionString` will have the password decrypted automatically.
+This includes any Catena database implementations that use Redis.

+For PostgreSQL, any database written to use `IDatabaseAccessor` (or a derivative like `IDelayedMigrationDatabaseAccessor`), will have the password decrypted automatically.
+This includes any Catena database implementations that use PostgreSQL.